UAL Level 3 Foundation Diploma in Art and Design | Brighton MET

 Assessment and Feedback

-You will receive regular feedback and assessments throughout both the optional support module and the course in the UK.
+You will receive regular feedback and assessments throughout the course.
 Assessments include:

 - Written and verbal feedback